barkdoll/100-algo/README.md

 Derived from [Dylan's 100 Algo Course](https://www.udemy.com/100-algorithms-challenge/).

+## I created this repository to demonstrate the following:
+    - my competency in core development concepts regardless of the programming language
+    - my ability to write in multiple programming languages and to translate between them with minimal effort

 ## What makes my solutions different

 - I create two solutions for each challenge:
     - both a Typescript solution as the course intends
     - the equivalent solution in Python
-- I occasionally add extra features to increase the flexibility and/or feature set of an algorithm.
+- I occasionally add extra features to increase the flexibility and/or feature set of an algorithm

-**This is to demonstrate my competency in multiple languages and the ability to translate between them with minimal effort.**

 ## Challenge checklist:
 \* **Bolded** solutions contain added flexibility/features, which are listed directly below it.